arifulnoman/design-patterns/README.md

 3. **Client Code**: The client creates the chain of handlers by linking them together and then sends various requests to the first handler in the chain.

 This pattern allows the system to be extended by adding new handlers without modifying existing code.
 For example, new request types can be added by creating new handler classes and linking them into the chain.

+#### Use Cases of Chain of Responsibility Pattern

+The Chain of Responsibility pattern allows multiple objects to handle a request sequentially.
+If one handler cannot process the request, it passes the request to the next handler in the chain.
+This is useful for decoupling the sender of a request from its receivers.

+#### **Common Use Cases**

+1. **Event Handling (GUIs):** Pass events like clicks or key presses through UI components until one handles it.
+2. **Middleware Processing:** Web requests pass through layers like logging, authentication and authorization, each handling its part.
+3. **Exception Handling:** Exceptions move through handlers until one resolves the issue.
+4. **Support Systems:** Customer issues escalate through support levels (e.g., Level 1 to Level 3) until resolved.
+5. **Logging:** Log messages go through a chain of loggers, each handling specific log levels (INFO, ERROR).
+6. **Approval Workflow:** Requests are passed through multiple approval levels, such as manager, director, and CFO.
+7. **File Handling:** Different file formats are passed to handlers, with each handler processing the appropriate format.
+8. **Command Processing:** Commands are passed through processors, each handling specific types of commands (e.g., weather, news).

+#### **When to Avoid Chain of Responsibility**

+- **Complexity:** If the chain becomes too long, it can lead to performance issues and difficult debugging.
+- **Order Sensitivity:** If the order of handlers matters, the chain can become fragile and hard to maintain.
+- **Undefined Handling:** If no handler processes the request, you need a fallback mechanism to avoid unhandled cases.

+#### **Conclusion**
+The Chain of Responsibility pattern is helpful for organizing multiple handlers for a task.
+Use it when you want flexibility in passing requests through a series of processors without tightly coupling them.

 **Pros and Cons:**
 | Pros | Cons |